 2.2.2 The interviews.
 With the teachers in the UK, one-to-one interviews were organised, whilst, due to time and travel restrictions, two focus group interviews were held with the teachers from the schools in Spain.
 During the interviews, a first introduction to the topic and past and current research was given, as well as to the robots and systems that had been used, showing them pictures and explaining to them the main characteristics of those studies.
-This was followed by an informal questions & answers session where we directed them towards indicating why they believed that educational robots are not widely used in SE, and what would be their main reason for not using any of the systems that we presented them.
+This was followed by an informal questions & answers session where they were directed towards indicating why they believed that educational robots are not widely used in SE, and what would be their main reason for not using any of the systems that they were presented with.